thatlarrypearson/vehicle-telemetry-system/README.md

 ## Project Summary and Purpose

-I started this project thinking that I was better at selecting transmission gears for improved fuel economy than the engine/transmission controller is.
+I started this project thinking that I was better at selecting transmission gears for improved fuel economy than the engine/transmission controller.
 Now I'm not so sure my brain can select gears for fuel mileage better than an algorithm.
 However, a better algorithm should be attainable especially in windy or hilly/mountainous environments.
 A better algorithm should also be able to do better with changes in vehicle loading (cargo).

 The gear selection hypothesis led to other questions that look suspiciously like functional requirements.